karlotness/adrt/docs/develop.contribute.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Once your changes are ready to submit, push your working branch to
 your repository fork.
-Then create a pull request for branch with your
+Then create a pull request for the branch with
-edits.
+your edits.

 Automated tests will run on your pull request (including some that are
 not run locally).
 Check the compilation logs for the automated runs